 Spend time with the elephants

-Thailand has a huge elephant population and you can happily spend your time with the lovely giants – playing with them with feeding and bathing them.
+Thailand has a huge elephant population and you can happily spend your time with the lovely giants – playing with them feeding and bathing them.

 Savor the local street food

 Nothing can be compared to Thai street food!
-From Thai curries to Pad Thai noodles and Khao-Suey to all fried seafood – the street food in Thailand would make you crave for more.
-Although VolSol would provide you meals during the weekdays, you are free to explore as much as you can during the weekends.
+From Thai curries to Pad Thai noodles and Khao-Suey to all fried seafood – the street food in Thailand would make you crave more.
+Although VolSol would provide you with meals during the weekdays, you are free to explore as much as you can during the weekends.

 Take a trip to Wat Arun

 There are more than 31,000 temples, monasteries, and wats in Thailand – Yes!
 You read it correctly!
-However, Wat Arun, named after Aruna – God of Dawn, is immensely beautiful and worth visiting at least once in a lifetime!
+However, Wat Arun, named after Aruna – the God of Dawn, is immensely beautiful and worth visiting at least once in a lifetime!
 The temple sits on the banks of the Chao Phraya River and is one of the most stunning sites you can see.

 Visit Dui Suthep

-This is a mountain that stands at over 5400 ft, just 12 kms from Chiang Mai.
+This is a mountain that stands at over 5400 ft, just 12 km from Chiang Mai.
 From here, one can get the best view of Chiang Mai, and also visit the 13th Century old wats that portray unique architectural grandeur.